Mr-Hassaan-Tariq/AiKahaani/README.md

 ## Authentication

-For the authentication, Turbo uses **django-simplejwt** and **next-auth** package to provide simple REST based JWT authentication.
-On the backend, there is no configuraton related to django-simplejwt so everything is set to default values.
+For the authentication, TubeGenius uses **django-simplejwt** and **next-auth** package to provide simple REST based JWT authentication.
+On the backend, there is no configuration related to django-simplejwt so everything is set to default values.

 On the front end, next-auth is used to provide credentials authentication.
 The most important file on the front end related to authentication is `frontend/web/lib/auth.ts` which is containing whole business logic behind authentication.